 Focal Point | The Long Road to Damascus

 The latest Focal Point takes you inside Syria’s first days of transition following the fall of Bashar Al Assad’s regime.
-From the defacement of Assad family’s legacy in Damascus to uncovering mass graves and confronting the horrors of Sednaya Prison,...
+From the defacement of Assad family’s legacy in Damascus to uncovering mass graves and confronting the horrors of Sednaya Prison, this episode reveals the devastating toll of decades of oppression.
+Through the eyes of survivors searching for missing loved ones, we witness a nation grappling with the aftermath of war....
 Read More

 Up Next